 This is also corroborated by the fact that most of the growth in the revenue of the company has come from its exports operations.
 Domestic sales are almost flat.

 The analysis of the receivable position of the company presents an interesting picture.
 The receivables position of Chaman Lal Setia Exports Ltd is following a cyclical pattern with movement between 38-45-38-49-32-34 days over the years.
-However, if noticed from a 10 year perspective, the receivables days has improved from 38 days to 34 days, which is an improvement overall.
+However, if noticed from a 10-year perspective, the receivables days has improved from 38 days to 34 days, which is an improvement overall.

-So, over all it seems that Chaman Lal Setia Exports Ltd, has been improving its net fixed assets turnover, inventory turnover as well as the receivables days.
+So, overall it seems that Chaman Lal Setia Exports Ltd has been improving its net fixed assets turnover, inventory turnover as well as the receivables days.

 Yet, when we analyse the key test of a collection of receivables and working capital efficiency, which is the conversion of profits into cash flow from operations by comparing cumulative profit after tax (cPAT) over last 10 years with the cumulative cash flow from operations (cCFO), then the company fails miserably.

-We realize that during these years (FY2006-15), Chaman Lal Setia Exports Ltd had a profit after tax (PAT) of ₹83 cr. whereas the CFO over the similar period has been ₹20 cr.
+We realize that during these years (FY2006-15), Chaman Lal Setia Exports Ltd had a profit after tax (PAT) of ₹83 cr. whereas the CFO over a similar period has been ₹20 cr.
 To resolve the mystery, we need to see the absolute levels of inventory and receivables over the years, instead of relative parameters of inventory turnover and receivables days, to assess whether the funds are getting blocked in working capital.
 Upon analysis of absolute levels of inventory and receivables, we get the following picture:

 Looking at the above data, it becomes clear that working capital has consumed at least ₹76 cr. from the profits with receivables and inventory amounting for ₹40 cr. and ₹36 cr. respectively.
 This roughly explains the difference between cPAT of ₹83 cr. and cCFO of ₹20 cr.
 (An investor may do further reconciliation of figures by analysing cumulative depreciation and incremental trade payables over the years).